vendrhub/vendr-documentation/content/core/1.6.0/key-concepts/bulk-actions.md

 | `getSuccessMessage(total)` | A function to return a success message after all bulk actions have been performed.
 Returns an Promise that returns a string. |
 | `condition(context)` | As all bulk actions are registered globally for all entity types, the `condition` function can be used to filer when, and for which entities a bulk action will actually display. |

-*† Only a `itemAction` OR a `bulkAction` method should be defined.
+† Only a `itemAction` OR a `bulkAction` method should be defined for a bulk action configuration.
 If both are present, the `bulkAction` will be used and the `itemAction` will be ignored.
-If processing of items can be done individually, it is better to use the `itemAction` in order to provider user feedback. `bulkAction` should only be used where items need to be processed in a single action.*
+If processing of items can be done individually, it is better to use the `itemAction` in order to provider user feedback. `bulkAction` should only be used where items need to be processed in a single action.

 ## Examples